+Why are your lemon tree's leaves sticky?
 When sticky goo gives the glossy green leaves of your lemon tree (Citrus x limon) an extra shine, don't despair.
 The additional polish is honeydew, the waste of sap-draining insects.
 The messy bugs attack lemon trees throughout their growing range in U.S. Department of Agriculture plant hardiness zones 9 through 11.
-Honeydew is a sticky problem, but it's not hard to cure.
+Honeydew is a sticky problem, but it's not difficult to cure.

 The pests look different, but their method of operation is the same.
 Each attaches to the tree with needlelike, fluid-draining mouth parts.
 After metabolizing its nitrogen, they all excrete the leftover sap as honeydew.

 Honeydew clings to leaves, branches and nearby objects, attracting sooty mold spores that germinate into greasy black fungus.
-Heavy sooty mold layers may block sunlight and interfere with the lemon tree's photosynthesis.
+Heavy sooty mold layers may block sunlight and interfere with the lemon tree's photosynthesis process.

 Where honeydew appears, sugar-craving ants almost certainly follow.
 They safeguard the goo by killing the beneficial bugs, and increase their supply by herding the sap thieves to unpopulated leaves.

-Limit the ants' access to your tree by pruning the branches back to 2 feet from nearby structures, plants and the ground.
+Limit the ants' access to your tree by pruning the branches back to 2 feet from nearby structures, plants and the ground using a sharp pruning saw.
 Trap the ants on the trunk by wrapping it with a 6-inch band of heavy, petroleum jelly-coated paper.
 Check the paper regularly and replace it when it's full of ants.

 Destroy ants at their source by placing slow-acting, ready-to-use enclosed ant baits along their trails.
 Sugar-based boric-acid baits are effective.
 Foraging ants carry it back to the nests, where it kills the underground colonies in a few weeks.

 Once the ants are controlled, manage minor honeydew by pruning the affected twigs and leaves.
-To avoid spreading disease, disinfect your pruning tools by dipping them in rubbing alcohol between cuts.
+To avoid spreading disease, disinfect your pruning tools by dipping them in rubbing alcohol before making each cut.

 Hosing the tree off with a strong spray of water dislodges aphids, mealybugs and adult whiteflies.
 Use this method early in the day so the leaves dry quickly.